pypeit/PypeIt/doc/running.rst

     #. and the set of spectrograph :ref:`detectors<detectors>` or :ref:`mosaic`.

-For each detector or detector mosaic, PypeIt first:
+For each detector or detector mosaic, PypeIt:

-    #. processes the relevant calibration frames
+    #. processes the relevant :doc:`calibration<calibrations/calibrations>`
+       frames

     #. performs a first round of estimating a global sky model (see
        :ref:`skysub-global`) and :ref:`object_finding`

+All frames undergo :ref:`image_proc` before more frame-specific processing.

 For instruments with appropriate slit-mask metadata (e.g., Keck/DEIMOS), PypeIt will then attempt to match the detected objects to the expected locations of the